 Title (up to 150 characters)

-Thoughtfully written abstract
+Thoughtfully written abstract (up to 3000 characters)

-Contact information for the speaker(s) proposed
+Information for the speaker(s) proposed

 The acceptance decisions will be made continuously, as the proposals arrive, but not later than three weeks after the submission deadline.
 There are strong limitations for the number of presenters, thus you are encouraged to submit your proposal early.